"one of the most remarkable animals

 Hand-tinted lithograph by John James Audubon

 ur human impulse to name everything has made an imposter of the "mountain beaver."
-First — and last — it is not a beaver.
+First—and last—it is not a beaver.
 I doesn't confine itself to mountainous habitats.
-It doesn't build dams on streams to create ponds, or dwell in lodges made of sticks.
+It doesn't build dams on streams to create ponds, or dwell in partially subaqueous lodges made of sticks.
 It is a sluggard compared with the nimble and active squirrel.
-In dry areas it favors the proximity of small streams, but it is strictly a land animal, living in an underground burrow much like a prairie dog's.
+In dry areas it favors the proximity of small streams, but it is strictly a land animal, living in underground burrows much like the prairie dog's.
 The subterranean domicile of a single A. rufa may occupy an area 100 yards in diameter.
 In rainy climates it shelters the entrances to its burrows with little tents of sticks covered with leaves.
-The mountain beaver is so attached to an underground existence that it is rarely to be seen in the light of day, and consequently is hard to capture — which might explain why the Indians seemed not to understand Lewis's request.
+The mountain beaver is so attached to an underground existence that it is rarely to be seen in the light of day, and consequently is hard to capture—which might explain why the natives around Fort Clatsop seemed not to understand Lewis's request.
 The only place on earth where it can ever be seen, day or night, is in the Pacific Northwest of North America.

-This rare, primitive little rodent, which somewhat resembles the woodchuck and the muskrat, belongs to the same mammalian order, Rodentia (ro-DEN-tee-uh), as the more familiar and ubiquitous flat-tailed beaver, Castor canadensis, but otherwise they have nothing in common.
+This secretive, primitive little rodent, which somewhat resembles the woodchuck and the muskrat, belongs to the same mammalian order, Rodentia (ro-DEN-tee-uh), as the more familiar and ubiquitous flat-tailed beaver, Castor canadensis, but otherwise they have nothing in common.
 The order consists of 39 families, 389 genera, and 1,702 species.
 The so-called mountain beaver is the only species, rufa (ROO-fuh; reddish),4 in the only genus, Aplodontia (ap-lo-DON-ti-uh), in the singular family Aplodontiidae (AP-lo-don-TEE-ih-dee).
 Aplo is a Latin word for simple; dontia is Latin for teeth.
-The aplodontia must keep chewing its entire 5- to 10-year life — fleshy and woody plants, principally — in order to keep its teeth from growing too long.
-It also grooms its teeth on "beaver baseballs" — chunks of stone or clay of about that size which it encounters in digging its dens.
+The sewellel must keep chewing throughout its entire 5- to 10-year life—fleshy and woody plants, principally—in order to keep its incisors from growing too long.
+It also grooms its teeth on "beaver baseballs"—chunks of stone or clay of about that size which it encounters in digging its dens.
 Its Indian name, sewellel, is said to have come from the Chinookan word swalál, which actually refers only to a robe made of the animal's skins.5

-The mountain beaver is less of a show-off than its larger and more famous cousin the genuine beaver, partly because it doesn't have a flat tail with which to spread its alarms.
+The mountain beaver is less of a show-off than its larger and more seductive cousin the genuine beaver—Castor canadensis—partly because it doesn't have a flat tail with which to spread its alarms.
 In fact, it has only a stumpy vestigal tail, less than an inch and a half long on a mature male.
-Perhaps its best attribute has been that despite the old appeal of its pelt in Northwest-coast Indian clothing, no one else — or since — has found it to have any merchantable value.
+Perhaps its best attribute has been that despite the old appeal of its pelt in Northwest-coast Indian clothing, no one else—or since—has found it to have any merchantable value.

 --Joseph Mussulman, 07/04